chpmrc/SpellCheckersJS/readme.md

 ## End of the duel

 The duel simply ends when one of the players loses all of his HP (health points).

+# Notes
+This game was originally prototyped in C++ using OpenGL.
+Please see _SpellCheckers_.